mstelbrink/JPlatformer/README.md

 # JPlatformer
-A simple 2D Platformer written in Java (Swing).
+A simple 2D Platformer written in Java using the Swing GUI library.